Imran Khan refuses to meet with disgruntled PTI members - Pakistan - ExBulletin

 January 15, 2023 5:49 p.m.

-LAHORE (Dunya News) – Pakistan Tehreek-e-Insaf (PTI) President and former Prime Minister Imran Khan on Sunday refused to meet with distant party leaders and ordered them to respond to the show cause notice issued to them. was served for voting with confidence. of the Chief Minister of Punjab Parvez Elahi, at the Central Secretariat.
+LAHORE (Dunya News) – Pakistan Tehreek-e-Insaf (PTI) President and former Prime Minister Imran Khan on Sunday refused to meet with distant party leaders and ordered them to respond to the show cause notice issued to them. was served for voting with confidence.
+Chief Minister of Punjab Parvez Elahi at the Central Secretariat.

-The PTI chairman led disgruntled party members to party general secretary Asad Umar.
+The PTI chairman led the disgruntled party members to the party’s general secretary, Asad Umar.

 It should be recalled that Faisal Cheema, Monia Waheed and Khurram Laghari were absent from the Punjab Assembly when the vote of confidence for CM Parvez Elahi was taken.